LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/exercises.rst

 Exercises: Booleans and Conditionals
 ====================================

-If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, complete the exercises there.
+If your teacher added you to a :ref:`Trinket course <trinket-course-assignments>`, complete the exercises there.

 Otherwise, use the links below to code in your own free account.